rethinkdb/rethinkdb-go/README.md

 if err != nil {
     // error
 }
+defer res.Close() // Always ensure you close the cursor to ensure connections are not leaked
 ```

 Cursors have a number of methods available for accessing the query results